raspberrypilearning/animated-story/en/step_5.md

 ### Fix the position of the garden image

+You can 'fix' the position of the garden image so it appears as a background, with other content scrolling in front of it.

 --- task ---

 Add the `background-attachment: fixed` property to the `.garden` selector.